vigoo/vigoo.github.io/posts/2023-09-07-generating-a-rust-client-library-for-zio-http-endpoints.md

 By looking into `state.stack` we can decide if we are dealing with a recursive type or not, and make our decision regarding boxing the field.

 Another example is to guard against infinite recursion when traversing the schema definition, as I explained before.
-We can define a helper function that just keeps track of all the visited schemas and shortcuts the computation if something has already seen:
+We can define a helper function that just keeps track of all the visited schemas and shortcuts the computation if something has already been seen:

 ```scala
 private def ifNotProcessed[A](value: Schema[A])(f: => Fx[Unit]): Fx[Unit] =